cdmill/focus.nvim/README.md

 3 modes: **FOCUS**, **NARROW**, and **ZEN**

+ANY combination of **FOCUS**, **NARROW**, and **ZEN** can be activated at a time--- they work seamlessly together!

 ### 🙇 Focus mode

 - opens the current buffer in a new full-screen floating window
 - doesn't mess with existing window layouts / splits
 - works correctly with other floating windows, like LSP hover, WhichKey, ...
 - you can dynamically change the window size
-- realigns when the editor or Zen window is resized
+- realigns when the editor or Focus window is resized
-- optionally shade the backdrop of the Zen window
+- optionally shade the backdrop of the Focus window
 - highly customizable with lua callbacks `on_open`, `on_close`
-- plugins:
+- plugins (optional):
   - disable gitsigns
   - hide [tmux](https://github.com/tmux/tmux) status line
+  - disable diagnostics
+  - disable todo
 - **FOCUS** is automatically closed when a new non-floating window is opened
 - works well with plugins like [Telescope](https://github.com/nvim-telescope/telescope.nvim) to open a new buffer inside the Focus window
 - close the Focus window with `:Focus`, `:close` or `:quit`

 ### 🔎 Narrow mode

-- activated by entering **FOCUS** with a range or selection of lines
 - uses some simple folding *magic* 🪄 to hide all but the selected lines
+- activated by calling `:Narrow` with a range or selection of lines
+- can be activated together with **FOCUS** by calling `:FOCUS` with a range or selection of lines
+- can be repeatedly called with smaller selections to narrow focus further

 ### 🧘 Zen mode

 - hides distractions (statusline, statuscolumn, etc.)
 - optionally hide diagnostics
-- works seamlessly with **FOCUS** and **NARROW**

 ## ⚡️ Requirements